 application.js file and Rails will load it as css and bundle it together using Webpack.

 application.js file, Rails could build just one dependency graph of all the code and make sure no code was included twice.
-A good example of this might be if you used jquery in your application and then used a third party library that also uses jquery and was listed as one of its dependencies, then the Asset Pipeline would ensure it was only loaded once so you didn’t bloat your code.
+A good example of this might be if you used jquery in your application and then used a third party library that also uses jquery and was listed as one of its dependencies.
+The Asset Pipeline would then ensure it was only loaded once to prevent bloated code.

-With Webpack it builds a dependency graph for each pack file so it’s possible, if different pack files both require the same library, to bundle the same code twice into the different packs which would then make the overall download size for the client to download everything it needs much larger.
+Webpack builds a dependency graph for each pack file so it’s possible, if different pack files both require the same library, to bundle the same code twice into the different packs.
+This would make the client’s necessary download size much larger overall.
 There are several ways to ensure you don’t do this but the easiest way, at least when starting out, is to only use the default

 There isn’t a huge amount of reading to do here.
 But a couple of links just to get you a better understanding of Webpack.